Associate Director, Human Motion Analysis and Recovery Laboratory

 Columbus, OH 43210

-Background: My lab applies a design-thinking approach to research and development of motor learning interventions, such as locomotor training and interactive neurotechnology.
-Our optimal goal is to extend the ceiling of recovery for individuals with neuromotor deficits.
-Toward this end, we apply biomechanical quantification techniques to investigate best practices for applying creative paradigms and emerging technologies – from arts, gaming, or other disciplines traditionally categorized in the creative sector – to improve human recovery and health.
+Background: Worthen-Chaudhari's lab applies a design-thinking approach to research and development of motor learning interventions, such as locomotor training and interactive neurotechnology.
+Their optimal goal is to extend the ceiling of recovery for individuals with neuromotor deficits.
+Toward this end, they apply biomechanical quantification techniques to investigate best practices for applying creative paradigms and emerging technologies – from arts, gaming or other disciplines traditionally categorized in the creative sector – to improve human recovery and health.

 Current Research Projects: